All Episodes

 This is by Miranda Devine of the New York Post writing this piece.

-Anyway, according to the poll, people on the left actually believe America's police's police forces are gunning down African Americans by the thousands.
+Anyway, according to the poll, people on the left actually believe America's police forces are gunning down African Americans by the thousands.

 And anyway, she goes on to say these are the facts this year to April the 12th when she wrote her article.

-Fifty two African-Americans were fatally shot by police, three of whom were unarmed.
+52 African Americans were fatally shot by police, three of whom were unarmed.

-One hundred nine white people suffered the same fate, five of whom were unarmed, according to the Washington Post database.
+109 white people suffered the same fate, five of whom were unarmed, according to the Washington Post database.

-But this is there's this anti-cop wing now that is running the Democratic Party, because I argue that the squad, they had complete influence over everything.
+But there's this anti-cop wing now that is running the Democratic Party because I argue that the squad, they had complete influence over everything Joe Biden, Nancy Pelosi, and Chuck Schumer do.

 They set the agenda.